7 Ways to Improve Your Writing Skills

 Knowing when and how to use less common punctuation, like colons, semicolons, and em-dashes, can unlock new ways to structure sentences and elevate your writing.

-If you want to strengthen your grammar and spelling, use a writing manual.
-The Cambridge Guide to English Usage by Pam Peters provides information on effective writing.
+If you want to strengthen your grammar and spelling, consult a writing manual.
+The Elements of Style by William Stunk and E.B.
+White has long been considered a staple for writers.
 You can find similar resources at your local library, bookstore, or online.

-Knowing what finished writing can look like can guide your own.
-Read humorous short stories if you’re trying to write a short story.
-If you want to write a book review, find a few and take note of how they’re structured.
-Pay attention to what makes them good and what you want to emulate (without plagiarising).
+Knowing what a finished writing can look like can guide your own.
+If you’re trying to write a humorous short story, read humorous short stories.
+Writing a book review?
+Find a few and take note of how they’re structured.
+Pay attention to what makes them good and what you want to emulate (without plagiarizing, of course).
 If you’re working on a school assignment, you can ask your instructor for examples of successful pieces from past students.

 Make reading a part of your everyday life to improve your writing.
 Try reading the news in the morning or picking up a book before bed.
 If you haven’t been a big reader in the past, start with topics you’re interested in or ask friends and family for recommendations.
 You’ll gradually understand what subjects, genres, and authors you enjoy.